katjalmarko/katjalmarko/README.md

 <details>
  <summary><h3>👨‍💻 Marko's Journey</h3></summary>
    I am a 23-year-old Slovakian who has been continuously educating in the field of health since a young age.
-I have also been coaching other people in this area, and that is what I do for a living at the moment.
+I am also coaching other people in this area.

-   This flexible online job offers me the freedom and time to code, which I try to do all day long, even on weekends, as I see it as the most meaningful skill I can devote my energy to.
-Programming is a top priority for me, and I subordinate my whole life to it.
+   This flexible online job offers me the freedom and time to code, to which I am devoting most of my energy, as I see great importance in this skill.

    I would love to meet new ambitious people in the coding field with whom we can move forward and create something significant together.